rakim-0/IIITA-ERP-Plus/README.md

 Contributions are welcome!

-The only way to install it do it through a userscript:
+Right now the only way to install it is to do it as a userscript:
 1. Install a userscript manager like [Violentmonkey](https://violentmonkey.github.io/) or [Tampermonkey](https://www.tampermonkey.net/)
 2. Install the script from [here](https://greasyfork.org/en/scripts/507128-attendance-percentage-for-iiita-erp)